Become a Mentoring Rockstar

 Internships typically start in mid-January or mid-August and require a minimum 180 hours at their internship site (generally ending around May and December).
 Mentors select the intern of their choice through a formal interview process.
 Mentors need the approval of their PI to mentor an intern (internships are unpaid).
 In addition, mentors will be expected to mentor a CCSF Bioscience intern for 10 to 20 hours each week in their lab.
 Interns present a poster on their internship research at the end of the semester at the CCSF Biosymposium.

 Not quite sure if you’re ready to be a mentor?
-The CCSF BioSymposium, a networking conference for CCSF Bioscience students and interns, takes place on on the last Friday of each semester in the Genentech Atrium.
+The CCSF BioSymposium, a networking conference for CCSF Bioscience students and interns, takes place on the last Friday of each semester in the Genentech Atrium.
 This is a good opportunity to view scientific and career exploration posters done by CCSF Bioscience interns and students, learn more about the program and diverse population it serves.
 Additionally, there are opportunities to volunteer for mock interviews, poster judging, and leading networking lunch discussions.
 To find out more, email Karen Leung at [email protected].

 Why is TRAIN-UP Applied important for a science career?

 Developing mentoring, training and supervising skills will help you get started as a PI in an academic institution, or as a scientist in industry.
-Because students and technicians you will work with in your new lab may come from very different backgrounds than you or your UCSF colleagues, it is important that you develop these skills early on, as a postdoctoral scholar.
+Because students and technicians you will work within your new lab may come from very different backgrounds than you or your UCSF colleagues, it is important that you develop these skills early on, as a postdoctoral scholar.
 In addition, experience mentoring diverse students is particularly valued by teaching-intensive institutions, where faculty members are expected to provide undergraduate research (UR) experiences for students.

 To find out more, contact Laurence Clement at [email protected]